hettlage/doctest1234/README.md

 ![Settings for the GitHub pages](pages_settings.png)

 The workflow is triggered whenever a release is created for the GitHub repository.
 The tag for the release must be the package's version number preceded by a "v".
 For example, if the package version is `"1.4.2"`, the tag must be `"v1.4.2"`.
 The tag must be for the current commit in the main branch.

+You can go to [https://github.com/hettlage/doctest1234/deployments](https://github.com/hettlage/doctest1234/deployments) to check whether the documentation has been deployed.
+If the page does not exist, you might have forgotten to update the repository settings as described above.